Clifton Country Park: Importance

 Clifton House Farm, Clifton Marina and Wet Earth Colliery together form the strategically important site of Clifton Country Park, providing a focal point within the Croal/Irwell Valley and on Salford's Recreation Routes network.
 An action plan was drawn up to help protect the site and establish several improvements to the area.
 The action plan also identifies two Sites of Special Scientific Interest (SSSI) for their biological diversity.
 The marina has also been cited as a place to plant trees and develop a green area along the western edge of the Greater Manchester conurbation.

 Recreation

-Clifton Marina, a gravel pit developed during the construction in the 1960s of the M62 across the Irwell Valley (now part of the M60), is popular with walkers, joggers and fishermen, there is a surfaced path around the lake providing a circular walk which is fully accessible for disabled users including those in motorised wheel chairs.
+Clifton Marina, a gravel pit developed during the construction in the 1960s of the M62 across the Irwell Valley (now part of the M60), is popular with walkers, joggers and fishermen.
+There is a surfaced path around the lake providing a circular walk which is fully accessible for disabled users including those in motorised wheelchairs.
 A visitor centre is fully accessible with both sex toilet facilities.
-For the angler, the marina is well stocked with carp, bream, roach, tench, pike and perch.
-Many of these species running into specimen weights.
-In October 2006 this venue produced the Lancashire record carp with a 41 lb 7oz mirror carp caught by Jason Clarke.
+For anglers, the marina is well stocked with carp, bream, roach, tench, pike and perch.
+In October 2006, this venue produced the Lancashire record carp with a 41 lb 7oz mirror carp caught by Jason Clarke.